zetanumbers/posts/async-drop-design.md

 ## Conclusion

-There are still a lot of questions to be answered, but it's important to not put out hands down.
+There are still a lot of questions to be answered, but it's important to not put our hands down.

 [`drop_in_place`]: https://doc.rust-lang.org/1.77.0/src/core/ptr/mod.rs.html#507-513
 [`DiscriminantKind`]: https://doc.rust-lang.org/1.77.0/src/core/marker.rs.html#881-886